nbarbettini/little-aspnetcore-book/chapters/deploy-the-application/deploy-to-azure.md

 ### Create a deployment configuration file

-Since there are multiple projects in your directory structure (the web application, and two test projects), Azure won't know which one to show to the world.
+Since there are multiple projects in your directory structure (the web application, and two test projects), Azure won't know which one to publish.
 To fix this, create a file called `.deployment` at the very top of your directory structure:

-**`.deployment`**
+**.deployment**

 ```ini
 [config]